 'Grace' is a term that represents God's awesome generosity toward us, His continuously flowing blessings and saving acts.
 It goes beyond just forgiveness.

-It is a given that works cannot earn us salvation.
-However, they play many vital roles in our Christian walk toward the Kingdom of God.
-In this concluding article, John Ritenbaugh gives specific reasons for doing good works, showing their close relationshi. . .
+Works cannot earn us salvation.
+However, they play many vital roles in our Christian walk toward the Kingdom of God, especially in developing holiness.

-We have all seen "WWJD?" on bracelets, T-shirts, and the like.
-Perhaps a better question to ask is, "What Did Jesus Do?" because He left us the perfect example of godly living in the four gospels!
+We have all seen 'WWJD?' on bracelets, T-shirts, and the like.
+Perhaps a better question is, "What *did* Jesus do?" because He left us the perfect example.

 The spirit of the law does not do away with the letter of the law; without the letter, there is no spirit because there is no foundation.
 Examples show God's will.